Rate Limiting and Burst Control in Flutter: Preventing API Floods and UI Storms

 _busy = false;

-Use throttled listeners to avoid fetch storms during rapid scroll:
+}For scroll-triggered refresh protection, use throttled listeners to avoid fetch storms during rapid scroll:

 final throttle = Throttler(const Duration(milliseconds: 200));